Advanced Soft-Edges Options in PowerPoint 2010 for Windows

 Options (the last option in Figure 2).

-Figure 2: Soft Edges Options within the Shape Effects gallery
+Figure 2: Soft Edges Options within the Soft Edges sub gallery

 - This opens the Glow and Soft Edges tab of the Format Shape dialog